sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/permissions_in_batch_changes.md

 - Updating a changeset
 - Closing a changeset

-For instructions on adding and managing your code host access tokens, please refer to "[Configuring user credentials](../how-tos/configuring_user_credentials.md)".
+For instructions on adding and managing your code host access tokens, please refer to "[Configuring credentials](../how-tos/configuring_credentials.md)".

 See these code host specific pages for which permissions and scopes the tokens require: